hpointu/hpointu.github.io/_drafts/2020-09-22-neovim-aniseed-plugin.md

               :width width
               :height height
               :row row
-              :col col}]
+              :col col}
-    (nvim.open_win buf true opts)))
+        win (nvim.open_win buf true opts)]
+    (nvim.buf_set_option buf "modifiable" false)
+    (nvim.win_set_option win "cursorline" true)))
 ```

-The only change here is I've put away the creation of the buffer, and we're now accepting the buffer as our first argument.
+The main change here is I've put away the creation of the buffer, and we're now accepting the buffer as our first argument.
+Also, we added a `cursorline` option to our window, to highlight the line the cursor is currently on, as well as setting the `modifiable` option to false in the buffer.

+Since we know this will be the last stage in our buffer initialization pipeline, there's no need to return the buffer at the end.

 Then we're going to wrap our buffer creation in its own function, and pass its result to `make-window`, like so: